kissgyorgy/my-stars/README.md

 ## JavaScript

+- [sohzm/cheating-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage
 - [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [jparkerweb/mcp-sqlite](https://github.com/jparkerweb/mcp-sqlite) - 🐇 Model Context Protocol (MCP) server that provides comprehensive SQLite database interaction capabilities
 - [upstash/context7](https://github.com/upstash/context7) - Context7 MCP Server -- Up-to-date code documentation for LLMs and AI code editors